dhimasryan/SSEMS-with-Quality-Net/README.md

 **Installation**

-You can download our environmental setup at Environment Folder and create the environment by using the following script.
+You can download our environmental setup at Environment Folder and use the following script.
 ```js
 conda env create -f environment.yml
 ```
 **Steps**
+1. We can use any clustering method to cluster the training data.
+In our implementation, we cluster the data based on the gender and SNR information.
+2. For developing the speech enhancement models, we can use any available architecture.
+In our setup, we use BLSTM to train the clustered training data.
+3. For developing the Quality-Net model, please kindly refer to this <a href="https://github.com/JasonSWFu/Quality-Net" target="Quality-Net">Paper</a>
+4. SSEMS_Main.py to select the best model based on Quality-Net

+**Citation**